 Yes, all of these things are amazingly clever as elements of Harry’s world, but they also solve sticky narrative moments: they turn info dumps into fully-realized scenes, they let Harry see things he wouldn’t be able to otherwise, and they get around the challenges posed by constraining the narrative to what the protagonist knows.

 So if you’re going to write in first person or third person limited, try to think of creative ways to let your characters in on the things they need to know.

-Yesterday’s blog post is a testament to how many beloved characters J.K.
-Rowling created.
-And part of what makes her characters so amazing is that they aren’t perfect people.
+Part of what makes Rowling’s characters so amazing is that they aren’t perfect people.

 When we fall in love with our own characters we have a tendency to be too good to them.
 We can’t bear to see them do something bad or do something that might make the reader love them less than we love them.
 Rowling does not possess this fear.

 Harry, let’s be honest, can be kind of a jerk sometimes, particularly in Order of the Phoenix.
 And this is amazing!
 He is not perfect.
 He’s growing up.
 He’s going through a really dark time.
 And the fact that he’s feeling sorry for himself before moving on and embracing what he has to do is part of what makes the second half of the series so powerful.

 Even Dumbledore can be imperious and careless sometimes.
 Rowling knows her characters’ flaws just as well as she knows their strengths.
 And that’s what makes them so great.

 Making it look easy is really, really hard

 One of the greatest achievements of the series is just how unputdownable it is.
 In terms of flow and rhythm and scene to scene and book to book construction, reading Harry Potter is just. so. easy.